 - Sensitivity to light

-If you or a family member notice any of these signs, talk to Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang right away.
+If you or a family member notice any of these signs, talk to Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang right away.
 The sooner you seek treatment, the faster we can help you get back to clear vision.

 Coping With Cataracts